Finnapple/Twitter/README.md

-# Chatlify
+# Twitter

 > **Real-time chat.
 Zero setup.
 Works everywhere.**

-Chatlify is a modern, lightweight real-time chat application built with **PHP** and **vanilla JavaScript** — no database, no frameworks, no headaches.
-Whether you're on a local network or hosting it on the web, Chatlify just works.
+Twitter is a modern, lightweight real-time chat application built with **PHP** and **vanilla JavaScript** — no database, no frameworks, no headaches.
+Whether you're on a local network or hosting it on the web, Twitter just works.

 ---